glFusion/glfusion/README.md

 * Content integration using auto tags - easily integrate multi-media components into stories and other types of content.
 * Built in spam and bot protections right out of the box.
 * Submission queues - allows site admins to review and approve content (optional).
+* Social integration for sharing content
+* Support for external comment engines, Facebook comments and Disqus
 * Flexible Forum allows for collaboration - including content integration, flexible security controls, and attachment capabilities.
 * Create, Schedule, Post and Edit articles in multiple topics.
 * Save story drafts until they are ready for publishing.